Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Meritus Medical Center regularly schedules seat installations by appointment.

-Fence permits are $25 for residential properties and $100 for non-residential properties.
 Non-residential fences may also be subject to landscaping requirements in accordance with the Land Management Code.
 Fences can be no taller than 6 feet in residential zoning districts, 8 feet in commercial zoning districts, and 10 feet in industrial zoning districts.
+Additional Fence Information

 For payment we accept cash and personal checks.
 We are in process of implementing an online payment option, for your convenience.